-Hayden Flinn, Co-Chief Executive and managing partner in Hong Kong office, is a well recognized figure in real estate funds field.
+Hayden Flinn, Co-Chief Executive and managing partner in the Hong Kong office, is a well-recognized figure in the real estate funds field.
 He has been in Hong Kong for more than 15 years.

 13/F Gloucester Tower, The Landmark, 15 Queen’s Road Central, Hong Kong

-With Linklaters’ extensive knowledge and tools, they provide consultation, banking, mergers and acquisitions, real estate, corporate finance, tax, funds, securitisation, derivatives, litigation and asset finance and more.
+With Linklaters’ extensive knowledge and tools, they provide consultation, banking, mergers and acquisitions, real estate, corporate finance, tax, funds, securitization, derivatives, litigation, and asset finance, and more.

-They offer services related to commercial properties, but one of their strengths is in hotel and leisure sector.
-They have specialists regarding both hotel and leisure and commercial sectors.
+They offer services related to commercial properties, but one of their strengths is in the hotel and leisure sector.
+They have specialists in both hotel and leisure and commercial sectors.

 10th Floor, Alexandra House